 Why Walking is the Best Exercise

 We all know that physical activity is vital for good health but, despite its wonderful simplicity, walking is often overlooked as a great form of calorie-burning exercise.
 It’s easy to find yourself falling into one of two extremes; many people may class themselves as an avid gym goer or fitness fanatic, while others may lack time, resources or motivation to get in the recommended dose of daily exercise.
-Many think that sport has to take the form of intense cardio and strength training, but we often overlook the major health benefits of walking; it’s an activity that has become so habitual it’s easy to forget that it is, in fact, exercise!
-So, we’re here to encourage you to head for the great outdoors and to remind you that walking really is the best way to stay healthy and in great shape!
+Many think that sport has to take the form of intense cardio and strength training but we often overlook the major health benefits of walking; it’s an activity that has become so habitual it’s easy to forget that it is, in fact, exercise!
+So, we’re here to encourage you to head for the great outdoors and to remind you that walking really is the best way to stay healthy and in great shape!!

 What are the basic benefits of walking?